Improving lives by making stuff!

 Recent examples of thesis titles in materials physics have been:

 - Self-organised artificial pinning structure in small-scale YBCO films grown on an advanced IBAD-MgO based template.

-- Fabrication and characterization of resistive memories based on Pr6Ca0.4MnO3.
+- Fabrication and characterisation of resistive memories based on Pr6Ca0.4MnO3.

-- Photoluminescence of thermally carbonized and wet-oxidized porous silicon.
+- Photo-luminescence of thermally carbonised and wet-oxidised porous silicon.

-- Physical and chemical characterization methods for metal powders used for an additive manufacturing process.
+- Physical and chemical characterisation methods for metal powders used for additive manufacturing process.